-- Quantitative Reasoning Requirement, General Education Program If you select MATH 150 or MATH 170 to fulfill your quantitative reasoning requirement in the General Education Program, you must meet the minimum degree requirement of 188 total credit hours. - Nonbusiness Electives Two hours of nonbusiness courses may be in physical education (HPER). - Mathematics/English Sequence Placement in beginning English and mathematics courses is determined by the mathematics and English placement tests.
+- Quantitative Reasoning Requirement, General Education Program If you select MATH 150 or MATH 170 to fulfill your quantitative reasoning requirement in the General Education Program, you must meet the minimum degree requirement of 188 total credit hours. - Calculus Most graduate programs in business require calculus as a prerequisite.
+Students considering a future masters degree in business should take MATH 190 as one of their elective courses. - Nonbusiness Electives Two hours of nonbusiness courses may be in physical education (HPER). - Mathematics/English Sequence Placement in beginning English and mathematics courses is determined by the mathematics and English placement tests.
 The minimum mathematics course in the business core is MATH 170.
-Any nondevelopmental mathematics courses (101 or higher) taken to meet the prerequisite for MATH 170 may be credited as nonbusiness electives toward the BSBA degree. - Transfer Credits A maximum of 52 hours may be accepted as transfer credit to fulfill the credit hours required in the business core.
-Sixteen hours of upper division elective courses required for the general business concentration must be completed at Shawnee State University. - Special Topics in Business Courses (299, 399, and 499) A formal review and a subsequent written approval by the business department review committee is mandatory before credit is given for any special topics course.
+Any nondevelopmental mathematics courses (101 or higher) taken to meet the prerequisite for MATH 170 may be credited as nonbusiness electives toward the BSBA degree. - Transfer Credit A minimum of 24 hours of the business core must be completed at Shawnee State University.
+Sixteen hours of upper division elective courses required for the general business concentration must be completed at Shawnee State. - Special Topics in Business Courses (299, 399, and 499) A formal review and a subsequent written approval by the business department review committee is mandatory before credit is given for any special topics course.
 This review committee is made up of one member from each of the instructional areas, and this approval applies to all students.
 You can accumulate a total of 12 credit hours in the business department using special topics courses.
 These courses apply for credit toward electives only and not toward required courses or the 16 hours of upper division business electives.
 Faculty members are not required to teach a special topics course; classes and subject matter are at the faculty member's option.

 ■ Upper-Level/Lower-Level Course Credit Any student having earned credit for an upper-level course cannot subsequently earn credit for a lower sequence course and apply it toward graduation.
-Example: If you earned credit for BUMG 310, you could not later take the lower-level courses and apply their credits toward graduation.
-This notice applies, but is not limited to, BUFI 245 and 250, BUMG 101, 210, and 235.
+Example: If you earned credit for BUMG 310, you could not later take the lower-level course BUMG 210 and apply the credits toward graduation.
+This notice applies, but is not limited to, BUFI 245, 250, BUMG 101, 210, 235, and BUMK 210.